Start a Clothing Line: Complete Guide 2026

 For clothing, the minimum order quantity is usually between 25 and 50 pieces per style.
 For accessories, the minimum is often between 25 and 100 pieces.
 In some cases, custom orders from 10 to 25 pieces are possible after a production consultation.

-Can I have only samples made without immediately taking production?
+Can I only have samples made without immediately taking production?

 Which other services from Atelier Jungles can I combine this with?

 In addition to clothing lines, we also assist with sustainable corporate clothing and textile upcycling & circular merchandise.
-Handy if you want to set up merchandise, corporate clothing, or upcycling projects alongside your clothing line.

-Ready to start your clothing line together
+Ready to start your clothing line together?

 Do you want to brainstorm about your plans or are you almost ready for samples and clothing production in the Netherlands?
 We are happy to help you think about a realistic setup, suitable quantities, and a sustainable way of producing.

-📧 hello@atelierjungles.com · 📞 06 8190 0414 office hours
+📧 hello@atelierjungles.com · 📞 06 8190 0414 (office hours)

-Schedule an introduction
+Plan an introduction